blocky-rs/blocky/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: LICENSE.md

-This crate is a WIP client for connecting to Minecraft servers.
+This crate is a work-in-progress client for connecting to Minecraft servers.
 It doesn't provide any rendering capabilities and is targeted as a library to use when wanting to automate actions on a Minecraft server player/bot.

 ## Contributing